Where can students get their DMACC Username and Password to login in to DMACC email, Online Classes and Campus Computers?

-- Near the top right corner of the page, click on
+- At the top of the DMACC website click the

-- Your user name is your first initial, middle initial and last name.
-If more than one student has your initials, you may have a number after your last name.
+- Your username is likely your first initial, middle initial and last name.
+If more than one person has your initials, you may have a number after your last name.

 - If you are a first-time student at DMACC, your password for the first time logging in will be the last four digits of your DMACC ID.

 - If you have been into the Webmail system previously, your password will be whatever you set up at that time.
 If you do not recall your password, you can contact the DMACC Tech Support at 515-965-7300 or email them at